Where the Money Goes

 About Fred Hutch

 Based in Seattle, Fred Hutch is an independent, nonprofit organization and the only National Cancer Institute-designated cancer center in Washington.
-We have earned a global reputation for our track record of discoveries in cancer, infectious disease and basic research, including important advances in bone marrow transplantation, immunotherapy, HIV/AIDS prevention and COVID-19 vaccines.
-Fred Hutch operates eight clinical care sites that provide medical oncology, infusion, radiation, proton therapy and related services.
+We have earned a global reputation for our track record of innovation in cancer, infectious disease and basic research, including important advances in bone marrow transplantation, immunotherapy, HIV/AIDS prevention, and COVID-19 vaccines.
+Fred Hutch operates eight clinical care sites that provide medical oncology, infusion, radiation, proton therapy, and related services.
 Fred Hutch also serves as UW Medicine’s cancer program.
 Learn more about Fred Hutch.

 Beyond 50 mark